stakater/kubestackplus-docs/content/managed-addons/monitoring-stack/grafana-dashboard.md

 1. Create GrafanaDashboard definition

    You can choose any existing namespace.
 The label `grafanaDashboard: grafana-operator` is required for Grafana Operator to discover the dashboard.
 The JSON string with the dashboard contents is placed in the `json` section.
 Check the [official documentation](https://grafana.com/docs/reference/dashboard/#dashboard-json) for details on JSON Model.
 You can create a dashboard via web UI first, and then export the dashboard JSON to define a GrafanaDashboard CR (Custom Resource).
 If the JSON is invalid, the dashboard will not appear in Grafana web UI.
-Below is a sample GrafanaDashboard CR yaml.
+Below is a sample GrafanaDashboard CR YAML.

     ```yaml
     apiVersion: integreatly.org/v1alpha1